 Flavors that are NO LONGER Gluten Free:

 If you want to enjoy PopCorners, the Cinnamon Crunch, Sea Salt, Kettle Corn, Spicy Queso, and Sour Cream & Onion flavors are still certified gluten-free by the GFCO.

 (2) LightLife Adds Vital Wheat Gluten, Then Removes It

 You might get whiplash following the LightLight Smart Dogs saga.
-It all started when my friend, Wendy, told me she had been buying these plant-based hot dogs for years and even had a package of “gluten-free” Smart Dogs in her freezer.
+It all started when my friend Wendy told me she had been buying these plant-based hot dogs for years and even had a “gluten-free” Smart Dogs package in her freezer.

 Then, while shopping at the grocery store, something compelled her to check the label before adding it to her cart.
 Sure enough, she stared at the package in disbelief!
 LightLife changed its formula and added vital wheat gluten as an ingredient!

 LightLife fielded a ton of complaints from consumers (including me).
 Here’s what LightLife said in a Tweet dated February 12, 2021:

 Since then, LightLife Smart Dogs have returned to the original formula, saying on its website, “Our customers talked, and we listened!
 We learned our fans enjoy our old Smart Dogs recipe, so we’ve changed back to the recipe our fans know and love.”

 The Smart Dogs are not labeled “gluten-free,” which is an issue in of itself, but as you can see from the ingredient list, they removed the vital wheat gluten: